 The nutrient film technique doesn’t generally use a medium to grow the plants, just net pots that allow the roots to stick out.
 This is because the system will run a continuous stream of nutrient solution past the roots.
 It’s simple but ingenious and allows lots of oxygen to reach the roots, making your plants grow better.

 A nutrient film system consists of a lightly sloped growing channel that the plants are placed in.
-Under this channel rests the water container and a pump which can supply water to the higher end of the channel.
+Under this channel rests the water container and a pump, which can supply water to the higher end of the channel.
 See where we’re going here?
 The water flows downwards (forming the ‘nutrient film’), past all the hungry plant roots, and then returns to the container to be pumped up another time.
-Not a difficult system to set up and you can make it as big or small as you want, although it works best for smaller plants like lettuce.
+Not a difficult system to set up, and you can make it as big or small as you want, although it works best for smaller plants like lettuce.

 4. Water Culture Hydroponic Systems

-Water culture systems are about as simple as it gets in hydroponics and you can do this with as little as a single plant.
+Water culture systems are about as simple as it gets in hydroponics, and you can do this with as little as a single plant.
 As with the nutrient film method, the plants are not grown in any medium.
-Instead, they are placed in net pots and suspended over a tub, often using styrofoam with cut-outs that fit the pots, that contains nutrient solution and an air stone for oxygenation.
+Instead, they are placed in net pots and suspended over a tub, often using styrofoam with cut-outs that fit the pots, that contains a nutrient solution and an air stone for oxygenation.
 The aquarium hydroponic kits you might find in your local pet store are an example of water culture hydroponics.